Urkaz/urkaz.github.io/assets/data/games/purramid.md

 # Overview

-Game made in for the 2016 Global Game Jam in Unity.
+Game developed during the 2016 Global Game Jam using Unity.

 # My role

-I was in charge programming the traps and its effects.
+I was responsible for programming the traps and their effects.

 ## Challenges

-### First game jam and team size
+### First game jam and team collaboration

-This was my first time in a game jame, and it was also my first time working in a bigger team.
-This experience helped me coordinate with my colleagues in a more orderly manner.
+This was my first time participating in a game jam, as well as my first experience working with a larger team.
+It helped me improve my ability to coordinate and collaborate more effectively with teammates.

 # Game Description

 ## Controls

-Beetle stage: Right click for instructions
+Beetle Stage: Right-click for instructions.

-Pyramid stage: Place traps with 1, 2, 3.
-When you hit play they will remain inactive, activate them strategically to stop enemies with the right timing!
+Pyramid Stage: Place traps using keys 1, 2, and 3.
+When you press play, the traps remain inactive—activate them strategically to stop enemies with the right timing!

 ## Diversifiers